Key Vitamins and Minerals for Healthy Hair, Skin, and Nails

 • Zinc

-In addition to discussing the benefits of these vitamins for your skin, hair or nails, we’ll also explore some key minerals that are associated with beauty.
+In addition to discussing the benefits of these vitamins for your skin, hair or nails, we’ll also explore some key minerals that are associated with beauty support.

 How Does Biotin Support Hair, Skin and Nails?

 Biotin is a member of the family of B vitamins and supports carbohydrate, protein and fat metabolism.
-Biotin also plays a role in the cellular processes involved in the formation of hair follicles and skin cells.1 Due to its many benefits, biotin is often used in supplements providing vitamins for healthy nails, hair, and skin for those with low biotin.
+Biotin also plays a role in the cellular processes involved in the formation of hair follicles and skin cells.[1]
+Due to its many benefits, biotin is often used in supplements providing vitamins to support healthy nails, hair, and skin.
+Biotin helps support healthy hair, skin, and nails as you age.

 What Foods Contain Biotin?

-Some foods containing biotin include whole wheat bread, eggs, milk, cheese, salmon, avocado, almonds and raspberries.
-If you don’t eat these foods, a biotin supplement such as Nature Made Biotin 2500 mcg Liquid Softgels can help fill that nutrient gap.
-For a tasty option, try Nature Made Biotin Gummies which provides 3,000 mcg biotin in 2 gummies.
-The recommended daily intake of biotin is 30 mcg for men and women, and there is no upper limit defined for this water-soluble vitamin
+Some foods that have biotin include organ meats, fish, meats, sweet potatoes and eggs.[2]
+If you don’t eat these foods, a biotin supplement such as Nature Made Hair Skin Nails 2500 mcg Biotin Softgels may help fill that nutrient gap.
+For a tasty option, try Nature Made Biotin Gummies, which provides 2500 mcg biotin in 2 gummies.
+There is no upper limit defined for this water-soluble vitamin, though it is important to note that taking this supplement may interact with some lab testing, so consult with your healthcare practitioner before lab testing.[2]

 Learn More: Are Gummy Vitamins Effective?